-In the kits, there are small cups.
+In the bag without a label, inside the "Workshop Kit" box, there are small cups.
 These are used to hold a small amount of wood glue.
 Each team of four needs a bottle of wood glue and there are stirring sticks to apply the glue to the wood and cardboard when assembling a device.
 Emphasize that only a small amount of glue is required to secure the pieces.
 Extra cups and stirrers are in the Facilitators' kits.